AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_hololens.md

 When deploying to a HoloLens headset the data already on the device is not always cleaned up properly.
 It´s a good idea to enable "Remove Non-Layout Files from Device" on the project debug properties page in Visual Studio if you have any issues.

 ### Deploying through Device Portal ###
-Installing the app package on the HoloLens through the Device Portal is now supported.
+You can create a complete appx package in Visual Studio that you can install through the Device Portal.
 This allows you to share an app package with someone who doesn't have access to Visual Studio.

-If you want to create a package with data you need to follow the steps under _Add project data to package_.
+If you want to create a package with data you need to first follow the steps under _Add project data to package_.

 * Create an app package with the "Create App Packages" wizard in Visual Studio.
 You can follow the instructions under the _Create an app package_ title on this page: [Packaging UWP apps](https://docs.microsoft.com/en-us/windows/uwp/packaging/packaging-uwp-apps)